 - Update suggestion - a suggestion to update an existing Tettra page

 Suggestions are visible to your team according to the category they are in.
-From the suggestions index you can see both open suggestions and suggestions that have already been responded to (closed):
+From the suggestions index you can see open, closed, and scheduled suggestions.

-This article covers adding and answering the first type of suggestion described above: New Suggestions.
+This article covers adding and answering the first type of suggestion described above: New Page Suggestions.

 You can create a new suggestion at any time from the 'New' menu at the top right of any page: